U.S. cattle rebound from mad cow sell-off

 “After the mad cow fallout, the market became extremely oversold.
 And as assurances come in from USDA that this is an isolated incident and the meat did not enter the food chain, traders will start to forget about it,” said Joe Ocrant, president of Oak Investment Group Ocrant.

-Futures have tumbled from a high above 131.000 cents in late February following an uproar over pink slime, which was treated with ammonia and used in ground beef for hamburgers.
+Futures have tumbled from a high above 131.000 cents in late February following an uproar over filler beef critics call “pink slime” that was treated with ammonia and used in ground beef for hamburgers.
 That dampened demand for such beef.

 The first U.S. case of BSE was discovered in December 2003.
-After that, big importers such as top-buyer Japan banned American beef imports.
+After that, big importers as top buyer Japan banned American beef imports.
 U.S. beef exports plunged nearly 75 percent, with the USDA reporting net cancellations of beef sales in five of the first six weeks after that first case broke.

 The countries eventually reopened to American beef after months of negotiations, but with tight restrictions on the age of the cattle.

-Japan was considering relaxing its age restriction, which currently limits imports to beef from cattle no older than 20 months, as soon as this summer.
+Japan was considering relaxing its age restriction, which currently limits imports to beef from cattle up to 20 months old, as soon as this summer.
 Other countries restrict imports to beef from cattle up to 30 months old.

 JBS USA, a unit of the world’s biggest beef producer, JBS SA, said the company was confident that U.S. beef exports would not be affected, and that the discovery would not set back Japan’s intention to relax rules on imports.